Casper Ware

 On December 16, Prather went down with a dislocated elbow in the second quarter of Melbourne’s win over Illawarra (84–78) and was subsequently ruled out for a minimum of eight weeks.
 While United looked for a injury replacement, development player Felix Von Hofe was elevated into the team until they signed former NBA talent Carrick Felix.
 Felix joined the team in December and with his addition, the team sparked a strong run home, finishing 15-3 for the remainder of the season.

-Ware would average 16.8 points, 2.9 rebounds, and 4.4 assists per game, helping Melbourne finish in first place (20-8) during the regular season and go on to meet fourth-seed New Zealand in the semifinals.
+Ware would average 16.8 points, 2.9 rebounds, and 4.4 assists per game, helping Melbourne finish in first place (20-8) during the regular season, before going on to meet fourth-seed New Zealand in the semifinals.
 In game one, Prather (15 points) led the team in scoring despite starting on the bench and led United to a 11-point win (88–77).
 Prather (12 points) then helped Melbourne win game two in overtime (88–86) and progress to the Grand Final.
 On the opposite side of the bracket, the Adelaide 36ers eliminated the reigning champions Perth in two games as well.

 The opening game saw Casper Ware (20 points, 4 rebounds, and 4 assists) come out on fire in the first half, before leaving the game with a hip injury.
 United sharp-shooter Chris Goulding would then step up with a impressive shooting display (26 points) to give Melbourne the victory (107-96) at Hisense Arena.
 Daniel Johnson (18 points) led the 36ers in scoring alongside Mitch Creek (14 points, 9 rebounds, and 4 assists).